An efficient approach for solving stiff nonlinear boundary value problems: Conclusions

 The particular version of the SI-method presented above, is quite straightforward and efficient in terms of programming.
 One of its possible c++ implementations is available at GitHub \footnote{https://github.com/imathsoft/MathSoftDevelopment } and can be used for solving problems other than the Troesch's problem exploited in the present paper.

-The results of numerical example based on the Troesch's problem clearly show that the proposed implementation of the SI-method behaves very well as compared to the other approaches for solving the problem in terms of both accuracy and efficiency.
-It is worth mentioning that this is despite the fact that the SI-method is general and does not have anything in it which is designed specifically for the purpose of solving the Troesch's problem (as it is in many other papers referenced in Section \ref{Section_label_numerical_examples}).
+The results of numerical examples, based on the Troesch's problem, clearly show that the proposed implementation of the SI-method behaves very well, as compared to the other approaches, in terms of both accuracy and efficiency.
+It is worth mentioning that this is despite the fact that the SI-method is general and does not have anything in it which is designed specifically for the purpose of solving the Troesch's problem (as it is in some other approaches referenced in Section \ref{Section_label_numerical_examples}).